Auto-scale ECI instances with the ALB QPS per server metric

 VPC

-2. On the Instances page, find the ALB instance named lb-qps-instance and click Create Listener in the Actions column.
+2. On the Instance page, find the ALB instance (alb-qps-instance) and click Create Listener in the Actions column.

-3. In the Configure Listener step of the Configure Server Load Balancer wizard, set Listener Port to 80, keep the default values for other parameters, and click Next.
+3. In the Configure Listener wizard, set Listener Port to 80, keep the default settings for other parameters, and then click Next.

 Note

-5. In the Configuration Review step, confirm the settings and click Submit.
-In the confirmation message, click OK.
+5. In the Configuration Review wizard, confirm the settings and click OK.
+Then, click OK.

 Parameter